jjz17/Twitter-Dashboard/twitter_dashboard/TASKS.md

     * Create service to store and retrieve data from MongoDB
 2. Set up application infrastructure
     * Create backend Flask
+        * Endpoint(s) for exacting twitter data (and storing in mongo)
+        * Endpoint(s) for extracting data from mongo
+        * Endpoint for running sentiment analysis on a tweet
     * Create frontend React